shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

 # GFNet Vision Transformer for Alzheimer's Classification of the ADNI Brain dataset

 This repository contains the code of a pytorch implementation of a custom Global Filter Network (GFnet) based on identifying Alzheimer's disease from 2D MRI scans of the brain.
 Alzheimer's disease is a progressive neurodegenerative disease that destroys memory and many other important mental functions.
 Early detection of Alzheimer's is a critical step for providing proper treatment to patients.
-This project's aim is to address the problem of fast classification of Alzheimer’s Disease from brain scans using the Alzheimer’s Disease Neuroimaging Initiative(ADNI) dataset.
+This project aims to address the problem of fast classification of Alzheimer’s Disease from brain scans using the Alzheimer’s Disease Neuroimaging Initiative(ADNI) dataset.
 The dataset contains a number of sliced MRI brain scan images separated into Cognitive Normal (NC) and Alzheimer's disease(AD) images.
 This model is built upon from the original GFnet design "Global Filter Networks for Image Classification" [3].

 ## The Model Architecture
 The GFnet is a deep learning architecture originally designed for image classification created by Tsinghua University from their release of "Global Filter Networks for Image Classification" [3].
-The GFNet has a transformer-style architecture which replaces the self-attention layer in vision transformers(ViTs) with three main components:
+The GFNet has a transformer-style architecture that replaces the self-attention layer in vision transformers(ViTs) with three main components:

 -   A 2D discrete Fourier transform
 -   An element-wise multiplication between frequency-domain features and the learnable global filters
--   A 2D inverse fourier transform
+-   A 2D inverse Fourier transform

 This design was to address the issue of complexity, as the complexity of self-attention and the MLP grows quadratically as an image size increases which results in a model that is hard to scale up for problems(Tsang, 2023).
-The GFNet's approach is to learn long-term spacial dependencies in the frequency domain with log-linear complexity.
+The GFNet's approach is to learn long-term spatial dependencies in the frequency domain with log-linear complexity.

 The Model design follows closely to the original implementation shown below: